microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 *Note that indentation has been left for copy/paste purposes.
 If you have issues with the script check your indentation.

-While this snippet of code is very simple I will demonstrate adding it via the new visual task pane in the YAML editor as it can be very handy for adding pre-made tasks in a quick and efficient manner.
+While this snippet of code is very simple I will demonstrate adding it via task assistant in the YAML editor as it can be very handy for adding pre-made tasks in a quick and efficient manner.

 1. Open your pipeline editor
 2. On the right, you should see a task pane.
 If not, click *Show assistant* in the top right of the editor window.